rinvex/laravel-testimonials/README.md

 ## Usage

-Add testimonials support to your user model simply use the `\Rinvex\Testimonials\Traits\HasTestimonials` trait.
+To add testimonials support to your eloquent models simply use `\Rinvex\Testimonials\Traits\HasTestimonials` trait.

 ### Create a new testimonial